andersgom/andersgom/README.md

 # Andrés Sánchez Gómez

-## Data Analyst
+## Data Engineer

 - Born in Sevilla 🇪🇸, based in Lisbon 🇵🇹.
-- Upskilling myself from Data Analyst to Data Engineer.
+- Lifelong learner and passionate about data.

 ### **Find me at**
 <br>